desertwitch/zipfuse/README.md

 Note that FUSE mount helper events are printed to standard error (`stderr`).
 Any filesystem events are printed to `/var/log/zipfuse.log` (if it is writeable).

+## Unmounting the filesystem

+The filesystem will observe `SIGTERM` and `SIGINT` to initiate a graceful unmount of the filesystem, if it is not busy.
+In foreground mode, this means you can simply press `CTRL+C` to unmount the filesystem.
+In background mode, you can send `SIGTERM` to the filesystem's PID using `kill`.
+Alternatively, of course, `fusermount3 -u` or `umount` can be used directly on the mountpoint, which also allows forcing an unmount on a stuck as busy filesystem (if so required).

+If integrated with a `systemd` service unit, unmounting is handled for you.

 ## Program options and configurables

 ```